-- a.
+a.
 A student-athlete suspected by a student-athlete's coach, athletic trainer, or team physician of sustaining a concussion or brain injury in a practice, game, or competition shall be removed from the activity immediately, evaluated and, if necessary, referred for further treatment.
-A student-athlete who has been removed from play, evaluated, and suspected to have sustained a concussion shall not return to play that same day. - b.
-In determining whether a student-athlete removed from play is suspected of having sustained a concussion, an appropriate licensed
+A student-athlete who has been removed from play, evaluated, and suspected to have sustained a concussion shall not return to play that same day.

-- health care provider or other properly trained individual, shall evaluate the student-athlete at the time of removal utilizing a standardized concussion sideline assessment instrument (e.g., Sideline Concussion) - c.
-Assessment Tool (SCAT-II.
-SCAR III, ChildSCAR 3), the Standardized Assessment of Concussion (SAC), or the Balance Error Scoring System (BESS)). - d.
+b.
+In determining whether a student-athlete removed from play is suspected of having sustained a concussion, an appropriate licensed health care provider or other properly trained individual, shall evaluate the student-athlete at the time of removal utilizing a standardized concussion sideline assessment instrument (e.g., Sideline Concussion c.
 The determination of whether a student-athlete removed from play is suspected of having sustained a concussion shall be the sole determination of the licensed health care provider or other properly trained individual conducting the concussion sideline assessment.
-Such determination is final and may not be overruled by another licensed health care provider or other properly trained individual, coach, assistant coach, school staff, or other person serving in a coaching or advisory role, the student-athlete or the parent or guardian of the student-athlete. - e.
-The coach of a student-athlete may elect not to return the student-athlete to play, even if after the concussion sideline assessment it is determined that the - f. student-athletes are no longer suspected of having sustained a concussion.
+Such determination is final and may not be overruled by another licensed health care provider or other properly trained individual, coach, assistant coach, school staff, or other person serving in a coaching or advisory role, the student-athlete or the parent or guardian of the student-athlete.